AmaanSayyad/APT-Casino-Flow/README.md

 - **On-Chain Randomness:** Utilizing **Flow VRF** on-chain randomness module to ensure provably fair game outcomes.
 <img width="1536" height="864" alt="355232251-6880e1cb-769c-4272-8b66-686a90abf3be" src="https://github.com/user-attachments/assets/f32cd05a-fbd0-43d7-8aae-cf2f7c7eb72c" />

+- **Flow Forte Actions Integration:** Leveraging Flow Actions (FLIP-338) for automated, reusable onchain workflows that enable seamless protocol composition and AI agent integration.
+- **FROTH Token Ecosystem:** Built on KittyPunch's $FROTH token for enhanced gaming experiences, community rewards, and in-game economies.
+- **Scheduled Transactions:** Utilizing Flow's scheduled transactions feature for autonomous workflows, recurring jobs, and deferred actions without external keepers.
 - **Decentralized Asset Management:** Users retain full control over their funds through secure and transparent blockchain transactions.
 - **User-Friendly Interface:** An intuitive and secure interface for managing funds, placing bets, and interacting with games.
 - **Diverse Game Selection:** A variety of fully on-chain games, including roulette, mines, plinko, and spin wheel.
 As a (POC) Proof of Concept, developed fully on-chain 4 games but similar model can be applied to introduce the new casino games to the platform.
 - **Fully Gasless and Zero Requirement of Confirming Transactions:** Users do not require to pay gas fees.
 It's paid by our treasury address to approve a single transaction — we do it all, they can just play as if they are playing in their web2 platforms.
 - **Real-Time Updates:** Live game state and balance updates.
 - **Event System:** Comprehensive event tracking for all game actions.
 - **Social Layer:** Live streaming, on-chain chat, and NFT-based player profiles.

 ## 🧩 Architecture